 What Is Mindfulness?

-Mindfulness is being aware of what is going on inside us and around us in each moment.
-A key part of mindfulness practice is our attitude.
-Instead of slipping into a harshly judgmental mindset (which often happens automatically), we can adopt a sense of curiosity and kindness, which helps us notice our assumptions and be less critical of ourselves and of others.
-This combination of awareness and care allows us to shift how we manage stress and make choices, enabling us to navigate our lives with greater ease, health, connection, and happiness.
+Mindfulness is awareness of what is happening inside us and around us in each moment.
+It is a natural ability that we all experience, and one that we can strengthen with practice.
+A key aspect of mindfulness practice is the attitude with which we pay attention.
+Instead of slipping into a harshly judgmental mindset (which often happens automatically), we adopt a sense of curiosity and kindness, which helps us notice our assumptions and be less critical of ourselves and others.
+This combination of awareness and care enables us to improve the way we manage stress and make choices from a stable base, ultimately empowering us to navigate our lives with greater ease, health, connection, and happiness.

 Most of us are extremely busy, juggling responsibilities and often struggling to find balance.
-Studies have proven that mindfulness practice can yield myriad benefits that positively impact our health, improving our physical, mental, and emotional well-being, and contributing to:
+Studies have shown that mindfulness practice can yield myriad benefits, positively impacting our physical, mental, and emotional health, and contributing to: